LaraFB/3-ano/README.md

 - RSK1 – PxI: 3x4=12; The team doesn't have much experience in this type of project, this can lead to delays in goals due to poorly calculated time estimates or communication failures.
 - RSK2 – PxI: 2x4=12; There are constant simultaneous changes to the project, this can cause conflicts,complications or delays on the project.
 - RSK3 – PxI: 4x2=8; Taking into account that the group members are not professionals in this area, they may write code that uses excessive resources and encounter more bugs.
 This will force us to spend more time than necessary, leading to possible delays.
-- RSK3 – PxI: 4x5=20; Misunderstandings between the team and the client's expectations, might lead to project delays, compromised client satisfaction.
+- RSK4 – PxI: 4x5=20; Misunderstandings between the team and the client's expectations, might lead to project delays, compromised client satisfaction.

 ##### Mitigation Actions (threats>=20)
- - RSK2 – MS; Constantly check with the client the progress of the project, make regular meetings and keep him updated.
+ - RSK4 – MS; Constantly check with the client the progress of the project, make regular meetings and keep him updated.
- - RSK2 – AS; Never assume what the client wishes, always ask on any doubts encountered
+ - RSK4 – AS; Never assume what the client wishes, always ask on any doubts encountered.

 ***